TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 * We assume a composer based setup.
 Extensions should nowadays provide a :file:`composer.json` file anyway and using composer for extension testing is quite convenient.

-* Similar to core testing, this documentation relies an docker and docker-compose.
+* Similar to core testing, this documentation relies on docker and docker-compose.
 See the :ref:`core testing requirements <testing-core-dependencies>` for more details.

 * We assume extension code is located at github and automatic testing is done using Travis CI.